hupe13/extensions-leaflet-map-github/readme.txt

 Requires PHP: 7.4
 License: GPLv2 or later

+Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 == Description ==

 Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.